deanluka/myrepo/README.md

 ## Citrix configuration

 Citrix is very tricky to configure everything to work fine in Windows RDP session.
 Citrix likes to block some keys and key combos.
-I was searching for years for good setup that would enable Alt-Tab and Alt-Shift-Down for multi-cursor in Notepad++ or VSCode and I think i found it.
-Still up to today I didn't find a way to get Ctrl-Alt-Down to get through so I reconfigured VSCode to use Alt-Shift-Down instead - same as Notepad++.
+I was searching for years for good setup that would enable Alt-Tab with real Alt - one next to Space and Alt-Shift-Down for multi-cursor in Notepad++ or VSCode and I finally found it on some page on Internet.
+Still up to now I didn't find a way to get Ctrl-Alt-Down to get through Citrix so I reconfigured VSCode to use Alt-Shift-Down for multi cursor instead - same as Notepad++.

+If you remember from previous chapter and those are the settings that we start from on Mac internal keyboard we have (in the order of keys on keyboard):
+Ctrl sends Ctrl
+Left Option sends Alt
+Left Command sends Windows

+External keyboard is changed in Karabiner:
+Ctrl sends Ctrl
+Win send Option because this is Option position on Mac Alt sends Command because this is normal position for Command key on Mac

+So after mapping on both internal and external keyboard order of keys is:
+Ctrl
+Option Alt
+Command Win

+Now mapping in citrix is:
+Send Control character using: ^ Control
+Send Alt character using: X Command (left) because Command in on normal position for Alt on windows keyboard Send Windows logo key using X Command (right) checkbox is selected

+Now in karabiner we configure two more rules:
+In Citrix send Tab with Fn so that Citrix doesn't block it In Citrix send right Command on left Option (Win key) - this will work since Citix expects right ctrl as Win key (check above)

+Additionally in RDP left alt and left win are switched on all keyboards.

+Karabiner files are in /Users/dean/.config/karabiner/assets/complex_modifications:

+citrix.json - Ctrl, Windows, Alt order (normal windows order - we use this one) citrix2.json - Ctrl, Alt, Windows order (Mac order - not used) ctrl-alt-down.json - tried to make ctrl-alt-down work in citrix by adding fn modifier but it doesn't work swap_alt_cmd_rdp.json - Swap left alt and left win for RDP

 ## Microsoft Remote Desktop configuration